 Frequent episodes of Saharan dust incursions into the Caribbean in the coming season may increase the risk of exacerbations of allergic rhinitis and asthma in susceptible persons.
-In the areas where short term drought is progressively subsiding, there may still be relatively high atmospheric dust concentrations, as well as, potential soot and smoke from bushfires.
-Such conditions may contribute to higher concentrations of airborne particulate matter.
+In the few areas where ongoing short term drought is expected to subside (e.g. Martinique), there may still be relatively high atmospheric dust concentrations, as well as, potential soot and smoke from bushfires until the wet season rains moisten the topsoil.
+Such conditions may initially contribute to higher concentrations of airborne particulate matter.
 This could result in an increase in acute respiratory illnesses, as well as ocular allergies.